 Laura Epler has been named one of America’s best Mixed Media Artists by Adam Kennedy, author, playwright and producer of the American Greatness series featured on Public Television.

-I paint.
-It wasn’t a decision and it wasn’t a “choice.”
-It just was.
-It has been my key to understanding myself, and my bridge to the universe outside me.
+Painting has always been my key to understanding myself, and my bridge to the universe.
 My work has, over the years, evolved as my primary medium of communication with others and myself.

 Painting, and its inherent creativity, give me meaning and purpose.
 It serves as a measure of where I have been.
 It nourishes my soul and aims to bring joy to others.
 It is my way of expressing love and gratitude for my life.